-Using a standing blender or an immersion blender and deep cup or jar, puree all the ingredients until very smooth (it will take a couple of minutes).
+Using a blender (I use Blendtec) or an immersion blender and deep cup or jar, puree all the ingredients until very smooth (it will take a couple of minutes).
 If you want to thin the dressing more, add water to your preferred consistency.
 This dressing will thicken some after refrigeration.
 You can thin it out by stirring in a few teaspoons of water, or keep it thick and use it as a dip for raw veggies.
 Makes about 1 ¼ cups.

 Ingredients 411: I prefer a faint seasoning of garlic and onion in this dressing.
 I use just 1⁄8 teaspoon of the onion and garlic powders to lend a hint of flavor but not overwhelm the dressing.
 If you like more seasoning, feel free to use more onion powder (or extra chives), and more garlic powder (or even a tiny clove of garlic).
 Alternatively, you can omit both powders, if you prefer.

 Savvy Subs and Adds: Try 2 tablespoons of fresh dill to replace some or all of the parsley.

 This healthy homemade dressing is slightly thick, thanks to the inclusion of tahini.
 The oil is optional, and the dressing tastes full bodied and flavorful with or without!
 The flavors are kid friendly, and so it makes eating salad a little more interesting for the little ones.
 Another one from my “Saucy and Dippy” chapter in LTEV!